compendio/goldbug-manual/README.md

 ## 1 What is GoldBug?

-GoldBug is a secure instant chat messenger and encrypting email client that also includes additional features such as group chat, file transfer, and a URL search based on an implemented URL database.
+GoldBug is a secure instant chat messenger and encrypting email client that also include additional features such as group chat, file transfer, and a URL search based on an implemented URL database.

-Thus, the three basic functions frequently used by a regular Internet user in the Internet - communication (chat / e-mail), web search and file transfer - are displayed in an encrypted environment safely and comprehensively.
+Thus, the three basic functions frequently used by a regular Internet user in the Internet - communication (chat / e-mail), web search and file transfer - are represented in an encrypted environment safely and comprehensively.

-In addition, GoldBug has also implemented a number of useful tools, such as encrypted chat server functionality, proxy-enabled passthroughs, text / ciphertext conversion pads and vice versa, a feedreader and web crawler, or friends' reviews Statistics and analysis, and much more.
+In addition, GoldBug has also implemented a number of useful tools, such as encrypted chat server functionality, proxy-enabled passthroughs, text / ciphertext conversion pads and vice versa, a feedreader and web crawler, or dashboards for the friends of statistics and analysis, and much more.

-With the use of GoldBug - GB for short - the user can therefore be relatively sure due to the encryption that no unwanted third party can eavesdrop on the conversations or open emails or file transfers.
-The URL search also happens on the local machine, so that search queries are protected and secure.
+With the use of GoldBug - GB for short - the user can therefore be relatively sure because of the encryption that no unwanted third party can eavesdrop on the conversations or open emails or file transfers.
+The URL search also happens on the local machine, so that search queries are protected and secured.

 The user-to-user communication should remain with this application via the Internet in private, protected space.

-For this GoldBug uses strong multiple encryption, also called hybrid encryption , with different levels of modern encryption technology based on established encryption libraries - such as libgcrypt (known from OpenPGP or GnuPG and OpenSSL ).
+GoldBug uses for this strong and multiple encryption, also called hybrid encryption, with different levels of modern encryption technology based on established encryption libraries - such as libgcrypt (known from OpenPGP or GnuPG and OpenSSL).

-For example, this creates separate and different public / private keys for encryption and signatures for each function - based on the encryption algorithms RSA , or alternatively Elgamal and NTRU .
+For example, it creates separate and different public / private keys for encryption and signatures for each function - based on the encryption algorithms RSA, or alternatively Elgamal and NTRU.
 In addition to NTRU, the encryption algorithm McEliece is open source implemented.

 These latter two algorithms are considered to be particularly secure against attacks that are known from quantum computing and are becoming increasingly relevant in the future due to fast quantum computers.
-GoldBug is thus one of the first messengers worldwide to implement these two algorithms, thus initiating the departure or alternatives to the RSA algorithm that has been officially broken since 2016 (see NIST cited in Adams / Maier 2016 ). ,
+GoldBug is thus one of the first messengers worldwide to implement these two algorithms, thus initiating the renunciation of - or alternatives to - the RSA algorithm - that has been officially considered as broken since 2016 (see NIST cited in Adams / Maier 2016).

 Furthermore, the application also offers decentralized and encrypted e-mail as well as decentralized public group chat in IRC style.
-Finally, there is also the function to implement a URL web search in a decentralized database repository: Users can store URLS and content of the website - as so far Booksmarks in the browser and its cache - in a comfortable searchable database to their thematic RSS feeds or import there, which is based either on SQL or PostGres and p2p is networkable.
+Finally, there is also the function to implement a URL web search in a decentralized database repository: Users can store URLS and content of the website - as so far Bookmarks in the browser and its cache - in a comfortable searchable database to their thematic RSS feeds or import them, which is based either on SQL or PostGres and is also p2p networkable.

-The email can be IMAP , POP3 and thirdly, P2P e-mail - GoldBug is thus a fully functional e-mail client.
-As soon as encrypted emails are sent, it is necessary that the friend also uses this client.
+The email can be IMAP, POP3 and thirdly, P2P e-mail - GoldBug is thus a fully functional e-mail client.
+As soon as encrypted emails are sent, it is necessary that the friend also uses this (or any other echo) client.
 This has the advantage that the encryption key is only to be exchanged once, but then no longer has to be applied to every single e-mail.
-This function of transferring the key back encrypted in a direct way is called "Repleo" in GoldBug and later on it was also automatically taken over in other projects under the name Autocrypt or KeySync.
+This function of transferring the key encrypted back in a direct way is called "Repleo" in GoldBug and later on this was also taken over in other projects under the name Autocrypt or KeySync (within an automatic process).

-As in any news program, files can be shared and sent.
-The shipping is always encrypted per se.
-With the tools "Rosetta CryptoPad" and the "File-Encryptor" the user can additionally encrypt text and / or files additionally safely or convert them back.
-These encryption tools can therefore also be used for other transmission paths (such as unencrypted paths outside of GoldBug).
+As in any messaging program, files can be shared and sent.
+The transfer is always encrypted per se.
+With the tools "Rosetta CryptoPad" and the "File-Encryptor" the user can additionally encrypt text and/or files additionally safely or convert them back.
+These encryption tools can therefore also be used for other transmission paths (such as an unencrypted path outside of GoldBug).

-With all its equipment, GoldBug is therefore a so-called "Communication Suite" - a program with numerous functions for secure communication, which realizes the transmission of the encrypted packets with the so-called echo protocol and particularly secures, as will be explained below.
+With all its equipment, GoldBug is therefore a so-called "Communication Suite" - a program with numerous functions for secure communication, which realizes the transmission of the encrypted packets with the so-called echo protocol.
+This is particularly secure, as it will be explained below.

 Figure: Explanation of the tabs in GoldBug Crypto Messenger